ayubtofik/ETS0186_15/phyton/README.md

    - Removes the specified element from the set.
 Raises a KeyError if the element is not found.
 # **3. discard()**
    - Removes the specified element  from the set if it is present.
 Does not raise an error if the element is not found.

-logical operators
+# **1. difference()**
+   - Returns a new set containing elements that are in the first set but not in the other specified sets.
+# **2. difference_update()**
+   - Removes elements from the set that are present in the specified sets.
+This method modifies the original set in place.
+# **3. discard()**
+   - Removes an element from the set if it is present.
+If the element is not present, it does nothing (does not raise an error). logical operators
 # **1. and Operator**
    - The and operator returns True if both operands are true.and Returns True if both statements are true.